urirmz/Portfolio/Spring, Hibernate, JPA and Mysql/Annotation cheat sheet.md

 			Marks a method to execute before bean destruction.
 Used for cleanup tasks (e.g., closing resources).
 		@Scope(ConfigurableBeanFactory)
 			Configures bean scope (e.g., singleton, prototype).
 Controls bean lifecycle and instance creation.
+	Aspect Oriented Programming (AOP)
+		@Aspect
+			Marks this class as an Aspect, making its methods available to be marked with an advice type annotation
+		@Before(pointcutExpression)
+			Execute this method before the one that matches the pointcutExpression Pointcut expression pattern (* is a wildcard, .. is wildcard for parameters): execution(modifiers? return-type declaringType? method-name throws?)
+				Examples:
+					"execution(public void addAccount())"
+					"execution(public void com.aja.aop.repositories.AccountDAO.add*())"
+					"execution(* com.aja.aop.repositories.*.*(..))"

 Classes
 	Spring MVC & Web Classes